HotelASP/RT/README.md

 python3 smrib.py
 ```

-Running the tool exactly as shown performs a TCP connect scan against `hackthissite.org` (or the value of `PORTSCAN_HOST`), enumerating ports 1 through 1,024 with a concurrency of 100, a timeout of 0.3 seconds, and no per-host rate limiting.
+Running the tool exactly as shown performs a TCP connect scan against `hackthissite.org` (or the value of `PORTSCAN_HOST`), enumerating the top 100 ports while grabbing banners, showing only the open results in the terminal, and saving structured CSV/JSON output to `logs/results.*`.
+Concurrency defaults to 100, the timeout to 0.3 seconds, and the rate limiter remains disabled.
 All of these values come from the defaults baked into the script and can be tuned by setting `PORTSCAN_*` environment variables or passing explicit flags.

 ## Prerequisites